-Only two operational ambulances are in Kannaland.
+There are only two operational ambulances in Kannaland.
 The relevant low number of operational ambulances in Kannaland makes it difficult in some medical cases on rural areas with regards to saving lives and attending to urgent medical care.

 2.3.3.2 HIV/AIDS and Tuberculosis (TB)